Saunorine/Appointment-Booker/README.md

 3. Add appointments and return errors if times overlap for same trainer/off days

 ### Ideas:
-*see if we can use google calender itself as the gui *reschedule appointments after being made
+..*see if we can use google calender itself as the gui ..*reschedule appointments after being made
-*send email notifying about the appointment after booking *GUI will be different depending on user or staff login
+..*send email notifying about the appointment after booking ..*GUI will be different depending on user or staff login

 ## Week 1:
 Do CRC cards for the project